KagPrat/FP20-Analytics/README.md

 - US customers consistently spend the most.
 - Profit trends slowed or decreased in 2022, despite sales growth.

-A big thank you to @FP20Analytics, Federico Pastor, and @ZoomCharts for the fantastic opportunity, insightful webinar, and powerful visualization tools that helped make this report more interactive and engaging!
+A big thank you to FP20Analytics, Federico Pastor, and ZoomCharts for the fantastic opportunity, insightful webinar, and powerful visualization tools that helped make this report more interactive and engaging!